jdrichardsappacad/react-2021/week-15/practices/02-react-class-component-lifecycle-methods-short-practice/README.md

 in your __App.js__.
 Replace the functional components with your new class components.

 ## componentDidUpdate

+Take a look at what the code is doing in the `FunctionKuiper` component and how it had been transferred to a `class component` in `ClassKuiper`.
+Understand how the transition works.

 Now navigate to the `ClassKuiper` component.
 Look at the `FunctionKuiper` component.
 Notice the `useEffect` that listens for the `guessCount` to change.